 Bay Area Rapid Transit (BART) is the fast, low-cost, traffic-free way to get from San Francisco International Airport (SFO) or San Mateo County BART stations to San Francisco and other cities in the San Francisco Bay Area.

-You may purchase a round-trip BART ticket voucher for only $21 that can be redeemed at SFO before going to your hotel in San Mateo County.
-Clipper cards may also be purchased at the SFO BART station ticket machines or at the SFO Information Desk in International Terminal G located next to the AirTrain escalator, just down the hall from the SFO BART station entrance.
+You may purchase a ticket or a clipper card at the SFO BART station ticket machines or at the SFO Information Desk in International Terminal G located next to the AirTrain escalator, just down the hall from the SFO BART station entrance.
 Clipper cards are reloadable and may be used on BART, as well as on Muni and SamTrans buses, cable cars, San Francisco Bay Ferries or other Bay Area transit services.

 Furthermore, by having a Clipper card, you'll save 50 cents on every BART trip, compared to regular BART ticket fares.